-• The graduate can design and develop innovative technologies and concepts within games based on a scientific analysis

-• The graduate can manage the complex and unpredictable processes of game development within local and global production requirements

-• The graduate can reconcile the limitlessness of creative ideas with the limitations of system requirements

-• The graduate can bring about products, prototypes and theories which make appropriate use and analysis of media and games technologies

-• The graduate can collaborate with others in interdisciplinary and varied local and global teams in a game design and development process
+- The graduate can design and develop innovative technologies and concepts within games based on a scientific analysis - The graduate can manage the complex and unpredictable processes of game development within local and global production requirements - The graduate can reconcile the limitlessness of creative ideas with the limitations of system requirements - The graduate can bring about products, prototypes and theories which make appropriate use and analysis of media and games technologies - The graduate can collaborate with others in interdisciplinary and varied local and global teams in a game design and development process

 Subsection 4.
-Additional track specific competences for graduates from Media Technology and Games are:
+Additional track specific competences for graduates from Games are:

-• Design track: The graduate can design and develop innovative games and media based on scientific research

-Analysis track: The graduate can carry out research on the relevance of computer games in our culture, society, politics and economics

-• Technology track: The graduate can develop innovative technologies applied to the fields of digital leisure general concepts of programming languages analysis of software performance in theory and practice
+- Design track: The graduate can design and develop innovative games and media based on scientific research - Analysis track: The graduate can carry out research on the relevance of computer games in our culture, society, politics and economics - Teknology track: The graduate can develop innovative technologies applied to the fields of digital leisure.